 How can economics educators maintain academic rigor, strengthen critical thinking, and manage AI’s growing role in the classroom without increasing grading demands?

-Join Dr. Art Carden, Professor of Economics in the Department of Economics, Finance, and Quantitative Analysis at the Brock School of Business, on Tuesday, June 16 at 1:00 PM EST for an engaging workshop exploring how peer assessment and calibration strategies can help instructors create more accountable, discussion-driven, and scalable learning experiences in economics education.
-As AI continues to reshape how students approach coursework, this session will examine practical ways to preserve analytical thinking and meaningful participation through structured peer feedback.
+In this session, Dr. Art Carden, Professor of Economics in the Department of Economics, Finance, and Quantitative Analysis at the Brock School of Business explores how peer assessment and calibration strategies can help instructors create more accountable, discussion-driven, and scalable learning experiences in economics education.
+This session also examines practical ways to preserve analytical thinking and meaningful participation through structured peer feedback.

-Drawing from real classroom applications, attendees will discover how calibrated peer review can reduce grading workload while helping students build stronger reasoning skills, engage more critically with course concepts, and learn through evaluating the work of others.
+Drawing from real classroom applications, attendees discovered how calibrated peer review can reduce grading workload while helping students build stronger reasoning skills, engage more critically with course concepts, and learn through evaluating the work of others.

 Key topics include: